 With that said, if for some reason your were to snag your mainline instead of your leader, do not pull up on the rod to break the snag free.
 Pull BACK on the rod, like you are drawing a pool cue back for a shot.
 Grip your reel (if centerpin) or thumb your baitcaster and pull straight back, not up.
 The mainline will break, instead of your rod.

 The second consideration when selection a mainline weight centers around your shot/float weight setup.
 If you are fishing on the light side of the equation, like 6 grams or less floats and shot, then our 10lb floating mono mainline is the suggested line.
-You can certainly use the 15lb mainline if you wish, it is only slightly larger in diameter.
+You can certainly use the 15lb mainline if you wish, it is only slightly larger in diameter and is in fact use in 90% of all steelhead/salmon float fishing scenarios.

 Our 10lb float fishing mainline does indeed break at 10lbs, actually within a small percentage higher or lower than 10lbs.
 If you need a point of reference, compare it to another manufacturer's 7 or 8lb mainline for equivalency as most manufacturer's tend to understate breaking strength by several to sometimes many pounds.

-If you are fishing setups greater than 6 grams, you should use the 15lb mainline.
+If you are fishing setups greater than 6 grams, you should always use the 15lb mainline.

 At the point of which the line is pushed or pulled under the water by physical force, the line is not a self righting object that would pop back up to the surface like a float.
 Once it is under, it is under and will sink.
 No fishing line we are aware of "pops" back up to the surface after being dragged or pushed under water.
 There is no air chamber inside our fishing line that would cause a pop back up to the surface of the water.
 In fact, the resins we use for abrasion resistance are very similar to fluorocarbon, which naturally sinks.
 Our line is considered an "intermediate floater" due to it's construction.